How Can Mindfulness Help You Reprogram the Beliefs You Hold About Yourself?

 Where did this belief come from?

-Is it trying to protect me?
+Is it trying to protect me in some way?

 Whose voice does it sound like?